susansayre/eco280/content/en/materials/homework/hw9-working-with-ggplot.md

 3. Construct a small multiples graph for county level cases that looks roughly like the state one with the following differences:

 	a.
 Do not adjust the y-axis tick locations and do not add the word cases.
-	a.
+	b.
 Use n.breaks = 3 to reduce the number of breaks on the y-axis.
-	b.
+	c.
 Let the y-axis scale vary across the small multiples but keep the light dashed labels
-	b.
+	d.
 Only print month labels for every other month.
-	c.
+	e.
 Leave out the text and line annotations for 7-day average and New cases